The page has been translated by Gen AI.

 Ethernet Instance 0 Internet Protocol Version 6 (TCP/IPv6) ms_tcpip6 True

-The NIC of the deployed server has the name Ethernet Instance 0 and IPv6 is enabled by default.
+The NIC of the deployed server is named Ethernet Instance 0 and IPv6 is enabled by default.

 Disable IPv6 on NIC